ShreyasAithala/First-Repository/README.md

 # First-Repository
-This is my my first repository created
+This is my first repository created

-update
+Update
 Updated on 28/11/2017 |5.50 PM

 Making changes to uneven this branch(FirstBranch)